min2ha/ukwa-site/content/target/66737/index.en.md

   "subject": "Gender Equality"
 }

-# Bodleian Libraries: A lab of one's own: science and suffrage in the First World War

 Bodleian Libraries event commemorating both 2018 anniversaries: the end of World War 1 and British women winning the vote.